jonasva/laravel-facebook-insights/README.md

 ## Usage

-This package currently provides insights for a Page and Post objects.
+This package currently provides insights for Page and Post objects.
 That said, any other OpenGraph queries can also be done by simply using the following method:
 ```php
     /**
      * Construct a facebook request